tophefo/IpCamera/README.md

 # IpCamera Binding

-This binding allows you to use IP cameras in Openhab 2 and has loads of features and ways to work around common issues that cameras present.
+This binding allows you to use IP cameras in Openhab 2 and has multiple features and ways to work around common issues that cameras present.
 Please take the time to read through this guide as it will show hidden features and different ways to work with cameras that you may not know about.
-I highly recommend purchasing a brand of camera that has an open API to give you easy access to alarms or any of the other advanced features that the binding has implemented.
+I highly recommend purchasing a brand of camera that has an open API to give you easy access to alarms many of the other advanced features that the binding has implemented.
 To see what each brand has implemented from the API, please see this post:

 <https://community.openhab.org/t/ipcamera-new-ip-camera-binding/42771>